 So there are quite a few reasons that your skin on different parts of your body can lift or get chafed.
 For women during your menstrual cycle you are more prone to this or while you are pregnant.
 The skin is a lot more sensitive and this can happen in the bikini region.
 Diabetics or people taking antibiotics that are oral or topical can experience a severe redness and skin lifting.
 Antibiotics cause your skin to be very sensitive this is why sun exposure while on them is a bad idea as well.
-Topical antibiotics which are usually taken for acne or fine lines, wrinkles and rosacea exfoliate the skin.
+Topical medications which are usually taken for acne or fine lines, wrinkles and rosacea exfoliate the skin.
 Waxing also lightly exfoliates the skin so between the two of these it’s a 50/50 chance that if you haven’t stopped taking these medications that your skin will lift.

 What does it look like?
 I say it feels like sunburn and then gets a scab on it sort of similar to getting a cat scratch.
 Usually if you put a first aid ointment on your skin it will heal nicely.
 Best advice is to be off of any of these medications for 10-14 days.
 The longer you have been taking them the closer to 2 weeks you need to wait to receive facial waxing services like lip, brow, chin or jawline.
 Myth; I’ve heard people say “I don’t put the antibiotic cream or ointment on my brows”.
 Truth: the medicine travels under the skin therefore affecting the whole face.
 This holds true for the above mentioned services, as for the body and face Acutane, which is an oral medication derived from vitamin A and prescribed by a Doctor is the one drug that will negatively affect any part of the body you wax.
 Please allow 4-6 months for this drug to leave your system before resuming any waxing.